 12. Go on a Sunrise to Sunset Road Trip

-13. Check out Electric Ocean at SeaWorld Orlando
+13. Check out Summer Spectacular at SeaWorld Orlando

-When the sun goes down, the night fires up at SeaWorld’s Electric Ocean.
+When the sun goes down, the night fires up at SeaWorld’s Summer Spectacular.
 Join playful, glowing sea creatures and world-class DJs for a family-friendly dance party beneath the waves.
-Then end the night with the all-new Ignite 360, a fireworks and fountains spectacular.
+Then end the night with a fireworks and fountains spectacular.
 Select Dates, May 27 – Sept.
-5, including Memorial Day and Labor Day.
+4, including Memorial Day and Labor Day.

 14. Laze the day away at Wekiva Island